anthonyyazdani/project_2/README.md

 ### Requirements
 - Hardware:
-	- 16GB ram
+	- 8GB ram (16GB/32GB ram if you want to have a large number of words in your vocabulary for the glove)
-	- 6GB CUDA graphic card
+	- CUDA graphic card
 - Software:
 	- Windows 10
 - Python: